AdobeDocs/campaign-classic.en/help/message-center/using/template-unpublication.md

 1. In the control instance, go to the **[!UICONTROL Message Center > Transactional message templates]** folder of the tree.
 1. Select the template you want to publish on your execution instances.
-1. Click **[!UICONTROL Publish]**.
+1. Click **[!UICONTROL Publication]** .

    ![](assets/messagecenter_publish_model_008.png)

 Once publication is complete, both message templates to be applied to batch and real time type events are created in the tree of the production instance in the **[!UICONTROL Administration > Production > Message Center > Default > Transactional message templates]** folder.

 ![](assets/messagecenter_deployed_model_001.png)